 Trusted Reviews is supported by its audience.
 If you purchase through links on our site, we may earn a commission.
 Learn more.

-Best Sonos Speaker 2024: 5 top choices reviewed and ranked
+Best Sonos Speaker: Six top choices reviewed and ranked

-If you’ve found this list but want to see what else is out there, we’ve got other best lists to cater for those interests.
-If it’s portable speakers you’re after then there’s our best outdoor and best Bluetooth speaker lists, while we also have our best smart speaker ranking.
+If you’ve found this list but want to see what else is out there, we’ve got other best lists that cater to portable speakers such as our best outdoor and best Bluetooth speaker lists, while we also have our best smart speaker ranking.

 Best Sonos speakers at a glance